coderefinery/manuals/hackmd-mechanics.md

 There can be a flood of information on HackMD.
 Scan for what is important, then if you would like come back later.
 But it is important to keep checking it.

+## Privacy

+- Assume the HackMD is **public and published: you never need to put your name there**.

+- The HackMD will be **published on the website afterwards**.
+We will remove all non-instructors names, but it's easier if you don't add it at the start.

+- Please keep the link private during the workshop, since since security is "editable by those who have the link".

+- You can use `[name=YOURNAME]`, to name yourself.
+We *will* remove all names (but not the comments) before archiving the notes (use this format to make it easy for us).